team-teamwork/c-utilities/README.md

 ## logger.h

-Compile your program with -DEBUGMSG to enable the `log_debug` macro.
+Compile your program with the following flag: `-DEBUGMSG` to enable the `log_debug` macro.

 Sample program: